|On This Page|

 |About this Topic|

-For more than two decades, programs such as the Office for Victims of Crime (OVC) and the Office on Violence Against Women (OVW) have been working to enhance our nation's capacity to assist crime victims and promote justice through the delivery of support services to victims of crime.
-However, relatively little research has been done to demonstrate the coverage and effectiveness of this service infrastructure or to identify areas in which victims are still in need of services.
+For more than two decades, programs such as the Office for Victims of Crime (OVC) and the Office on Violence Against Women have worked to enhance the nation's capacity to assist and promote justice through the delivery of support services to victims of crime.
+However, little research exists that demonstrates service provider coverage and effectiveness or that identifies the areas in which victims still need services.

 |Publications & Products|

 |Human Trafficking Data-Collection Activities, 2020 This report describes BJS's activities during 2019 and 2020 to collect data and report on human trafficking as required by the Combat Human Trafficking Act of 2015 (34 U.S.C. § 20709(e)(2)(B)).|

 |Victim Service Providers in the United States, 2017 This report provides statistics from the National Census of Victim Service Providers (VSPs), the first national data collection on the number and characteristics of these organizations.|

 |Use of Victim Service Agencies by Victims of Serious Violent Crime, 1993-2009 Presents data from the National Crime Victimization Survey (NCVS) on trends in the percentage of serious violent crime victims who received help or advice from a victim service agency from 1993 to 2009.|

 |Use of Victim Service Agencies by Victims of Serious Violent Crime, 1993-2009 NINE PERCENT OF SERIOUS VIOLENT CRIME VICTIMS RECEIVED HELP OR ADVICE FROM A VICTIM SERVICE AGENCY BETWEEN 1993 AND 2009|